Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 This will create all the necessary files to bootstrap your Django project.

 One of the created files is called manage.py.
-This file allows us to directly interact with our django application so instead of using django-admin we’ll use manage.py to further execute django commands into our project.
+This file allows us to interact directly with our Django application.
+Instead of using django-admin we’ll use manage.py to execute django commands into our project further.

 Let’s now run our project through a development server that django-admin provides with the following command: